anshulchahar/SonneAI/SECURITY.md

 ## Reporting a Vulnerability

-The Solva team takes security issues seriously.
+The Sonne team takes security issues seriously.
 We appreciate your efforts to responsibly disclose your findings and will make every effort to acknowledge your contributions.

 ### How to Report a Security Vulnerability